neuralmagic/sparsify/README.md

 See the related guides for more details on:
 * Locating the API_KEY - [Sparsify Cloud User Guide](https://github.com/neuralmagic/sparsify/blob/main/docs/cloud-user-guide.md).
 * Running the `sparsify.login` command - [CLI/API Guide](https://github.com/neuralmagic/sparsify/blob/main/docs/cli-api-guide.md).

+**Note:** Once you have initially done steps 1–4, it is not necessary to repeat them.
+Simply use the [Sparsify Cloud Login](https://apps.neuralmagic.com/sparsify).

 ## Step 5: Running Experiments